Online age verification laws by country: Denmark

-On 7 October 2025 the Danish prime minister announced that the government was looking into banning social media for minors under 15 but have stated that they will likely include an exemption for those aged 13 or 14 with parental consent.
+On 7 October 2025, the Prime Minister of Denmark, Mette Frederiksen, announced that the government was looking into banning social media for minors under 15, but has stated that it will likely include an exemption for those aged 13 or 14 with parental consent.
 The government plans to implement this policy as early as 2026.
+On 7 November 2025, Denmark's government announced an agreement to ban access to social media for anyone under 15 years of age, one of the strongest steps by a European Union government.
+How the ban would be enforced was not shared, but it may rely on Denmark's national electronic ID system.